SpaceX Starship Explodes After Launch

 Key Takeaways:

-• SpaceX's first uncrewed test flight of its integrated Starship spacecraft and Super Heavy rocket ended in a dramatic explosion shortly after launch, reaching approximately 39 kilometers altitude.
+• SpaceX's first uncrewed test flight of its integrated Starship spacecraft and Super Heavy rocket ended in an explosion shortly after launch, apparently due to a failure in stage separation.

 See a mistake?
 Contact us.